Phase transitions in two-component Bose-Einstein condensates with Rabi frequency (I): The De Giorgi conjecture for the local problem in $\mathbb{R}^{3}$: Introduction

 The introduction of the Gibbons conjecture is natural since it provides an alternative formulation of the De Giorgi conjecture under stronger asymptotic boundary conditions.
 While the De Giorgi conjecture requires monotonicity in a given direction, the Gibbons conjecture assumes uniform limits at infinity, which are often easier to verify in applications to phase transitions and mathematical physics.
 In this sense, the two conjectures complement each other: the De Giorgi conjecture emphasizes internal monotonicity, whereas the Gibbons conjecture highlights the asymptotic behavior at infinity.
 Both have played a fundamental role in the development of the theory of symmetry and rigidity for nonlinear elliptic equations.

 Unlike the De Giorgi conjecture, for which the critical dimension is $8$, the validity of the Gibbons conjecture has been established in all dimensions by independent methods due to Barlow, Bass and Gui \cite{BarlowBassGui2000}, Berestycki and Hamel \cite{BF2007}, Berestycki, Hamel and Monneau \cite{BerestyckiHamelMonneau2000}, and Farina \cite{Farina1999}.
-Farina's contribution \cite{Farina1999} was the first in this direction, though it required additional assumptions as noted in \cite{BerestyckiHamelMonneau2000}.
+Farina's contribution \cite{Farina1999} was the first in this direction, and his work did not require the boundedness of the solution.
 For the fractional case, we refer interested readers to \cite{WC2022,WC2024}.

 Analogous results for non-cooperative elliptic systems can be found in \cite{FarinaSciunziSoave2020,Le2023}.
 As for the competitive system \eqref{eq. main} related to two-component Bose-Einstein condensates, its Gibbons' conjecture was proven recently in \cite{AFN21} by Aftalion, Farina, and Nguyen in all dimensions.